 - 1.10.1 Any HSREC member who is appointed on the joint-staff establishment (Free State Department of Health and UFS) or who is on the payroll of the UFS shall not be remunerated for their services on the HSREC.
-This is in order to reduce conflict of interest and increase independence. - 1.10.2 Laypeople and legal advisors who are not on the payroll of the UFS should view their services as part of service delivery to their community.
+This is in order to reduce conflict of interest and increase independence.
+However, the Senate Research Ethics Committee (SREC) of the UFS may approve an ad hoc honorarium for the chair of the committee, for the extra administrative burden of the position. - 1.10.2 Laypeople and legal advisors who are not on the payroll of the UFS should view their services as part of service delivery to their community.
 However, they may be remunerated according to an honorarium negotiated before their appointment to compensate for time, inconvenience and expenses.
 The honorarium will only be paid if they are: - 1.10.2.1 Not employed and may lose the opportunity to earn income in the period that they attend HSREC meetings; - 1.10.2.2 Employed but have to work additional hours to their workday to serve on the HSREC; - 1.10.2.3 In a private practice and their involvement in the HSREC will lead to a loss of income.